Delboy/Fruit-Hunter/README.md

 I also checked that the google worksheets were updating correctly when a users login was created, and when a user was entered into the hall of fame which uses a separate worksheet.

+### Feature testing

+- Welcome Page
+    * Inputing anything other then Y or N prints informs the user 'You must choose Y or N'.
+    * If the user chooses 'Y' they are directed to the log in page as intended.
+    * If the user chooses 'N' they are directed to the create user page as intended.
+- Create user Page
+    * Selecting a username that already exists notifies the user that the name is already taken.
+    * Leaving the username blank warns the user that their name cannot be blank.
+    * Entering numbers or any special character within the username notifies the user that only letters are allowed.
+    * Entering a username above 15 characters long notifies the user that the name chosen is too long.
+    * Entering a username will always display the name back to the user in lower case with the first letter capitalised regardless of what the case was when entered.
+    * When verifying the username the create user function will start over if user inputs anything other then 'Y'.
+    * If the user verifies their chosen name they are then instructed to choose a PIN as intended.
+    * If the user enters letters as a PIN, has a PIN longer then 4 digits, or leaves the PIN blank they are notified that the PIN must be 4 digits long and consist only of numbers.
+    * If the verified PIN does not match the chosen PIN then the chosen PIN process is restarted.
+    * Once the chosen PIN and verified PIN match the user is taken to the main menu as intended.
+    * Entering a username as LOGIN (not case sensitive) will take the user to the log in page as intended.
+    * Users worksheet in googlesheets is correctly updated with username and PIN when user is created.
+- Log in Page
+    * Entering any name that does not exist notifies the user that the name they've chosen does not exists and asks them wether they would like to create a user login.
+    * If the user is asked wether they would like to create a user login and they choose 'Y' they are taken to the create user page as intended.
+If they choose 'N', the log in page is restarted.
+Any other input notifies the user that the input is invalid and restarts the log in page.
+    * Entering a name that exists regardless of case will then ask you for your PIN.
+    * Entering anything other then the correct PIN number will notify the user that the PIN was incorrect and take them back to the beginning of the log in page.
+    * A succesfull PIN will take the user to the main menu as intended.
+    * PINS are matched sucessfully to the right user by pulling the correct cells from the users worksheet in googlesheets.
+- Main Menu
+    * Any input other then the numbers 1-5 wil notify the user that the input is not recognised and to try again.
+    * Every option on the menu takes the user to the correct screen.
+- Game Play
+    * Leaving the input blank will notify the user that they didn't submit anything and to try again.
+    * Entering a number or special character will notify the user that only letter are allowed.
+    * Entering one letter regardless of case will either notify the user that the chosen letter is in the word or not.
+    * Entering a letter that you have already chosen informs the user that they've already guessed that letter and to try again.
+    * Entering EXIT in any case will return the user to the main menu as intended.
+    * If the letter chosen is correct then any underscores that represent that letter will update to show this.
+    * If the chosen letter is not in the word the lives display will update to show one less.
+    * Entering more then one letter will register as the user trying to guess the whole word as intended.
+    * If the users guess is incorrect they will be notified that it is not the word and the lives display will update to show one less.
+    * If users guess is correct or there are no more letters left to guess then they are notified that they were succesfull and asked if they want to play again.
+Any input other then 'ENTER' or 'N' will inform the user that the character was not recognised and will re-ask the question.
+    * Hitting ENTER after a succesfull round will begin another as intended.
+    * Selecting 'N' after a succesfull round will take the user back to the main menu as intended.
+    * Losing all lives will display a message informing the user that have lost and gives them the option to play again or go back to the main menu.
+    * When the user loses all lives and is asked if they want to play again or exit to the menu, any character other then 'Y' or 'N' informs the user that the character is not recognised and is asked again for an input.
+    * If the user has collected all the fruit and tries to play a game they will be notified that they have already collected all fruit and if they wish to reset the fruits collected list to play again.
+If the user selects 'Y' the list will be reset and another game will begin.
+If the user chooses 'N' or any other character they will be returned to the menu.
+    * Guessing a fruit updates the correct cell in the users worksheet in google sheets.
+    * Losing a life updates the the correct cell in the users worksheet in google sheets.
+    * Losing all lives updates the correct cell in the users worksheet in google sheets.
+    * Guessing all fruits correctly updates the hof worksheet in google sheets.
+    * Reseting the list wipes the correct cell in the user worksheet in google sheets.
+- How to play
+    * Hitting enter cycles through the rules of how to play and exits when finished as intended.
+- Fruits collected
+    * The fruits collected page closes back to the menu as soon as the user hits ENTER as intended.
+    * Hitting the ENTER key regardelss of any other inputs typed, will returning the user to the main menu as intended.
+    * The user is informed if they have 0 fruits collected.
+    * If the user has between 1 and 14 fruits the page will inform the user how many fruits they have found and will display each fruit collected.
+It will only display up to 5 fruits on each line.
+    * If the user has collected all 15 fruits the page will congratulate the user and ask if they want the list to be reset.
+Choosing 'Y' notifies the user the list has been reset and takes them back to the menu.
+Chossing 'N' takes the user back to the main menu.
+Any other input informs the user that it is not recognised and asks the user for an input again.
+    * Reseting the list wipes the correct cell in the user worksheet in google sheets.
+- Hall of Fame
+    * ENTER key will return user to main menu regardless of input.
+    * Hall of fame displays top 5 users in order of lives lost, least to highest, as intended.
+    * If there is less then 5 people who have reached the hall of fame the game will populate the spaces with underscores.
+    * Information gathered for the hall of fame is correctly gathered from the hof worksheet in google sheets.

 ## Bugs

 ### Solved Bugs